lino-framework/book/docs/specs/cal.rst

                  Absences        Absences           Absences           External         Yes           No                    No
                  First contact   First contact      First contact                       Yes           No                    No
                  Holidays        Feiertage          Jours fériés       External         No            No                    Yes
-                 Internal        Intern             Interne            Internal         Yes           No                    No
+                 Internal        Intern             Interne            Internal         No            No                    No
                  Lesson          Lesson             Lesson                              Yes           No                    No
                  Meeting         Versammlung        Réunion            External         Yes           No                    No
     =========== =============== ================== ================== ================ ============= ===================== =================